Hjdskes/system/README.md

 darwin-rebuild switch --flake .#jente@aarch64-darwin
 ```

+Note that some applications are installed with Homebrew, which needs to be [installed manually first](https://brew.sh).

 ### Standalone home-manager

 First make sure that nix is installed (installation instructions for [Linux](https://nixos.org/download.html#nix-install-linux) & [macOS](https://nixos.org/download.html#nix-install-macos)).
 Now you can use the standalone home-manager configuration using